About | Christine

 CHRISTINE BLACK

 I love to hear people's unique stories and help them find healing from emotional wounds.
 I am inspired by the strength, power and resilience of the human soul.
-As a therapist, I aim to create a safe space where the client can simultaneously feel seen and accepted, and find hope and healing through genuine connection.
-I believe that people have an inherent ability to move toward healing, and I feel honored to be part of a client's journey to authentic self-discovery and self-acceptance.
+As a therapist, I aim to create a safe space where the client can find hope and healing through genuine acceptance.
+I believe that this is crucial in being able to move toward meaningful change.
+Together, we will work toward your goals and help you live the life you want to be living.

-When I'm not working you can find me instructing group fitness classes at the gym, hiking in the mountains, dancing or spending quality time with my friends and family.
-There are few things I enjoy more than being active, being outside, traveling with friends and attending large family reunions with my siblings (I have 6!) and their families.
-I have a wonderful husband and we have 2 kids.
-Most of my time is spent with them, navigating motherhood; both the joys and the struggle it can be to simply survive!
+When I'm not working you can find me instructing group fitness classes at the gym, hiking in the mountains, reading a book, listening to a podcast, dancing (I'm a big fan of dance parties in the kitchen) or spending quality time with my friends and family.
+I have 3 young children and most of my time is spent with them, navigating motherhood; both the joys and the struggle it can be to simply survive!

 Contact Us